Floorp-Projects/Floorp/testing/condprofile/README.rst

 For each combination of scenario, customization and platform:

-- grabs an existing profile in taskcluster
+- grabs an existing profile in Taskcluster
-- browses the web using the scenario, via the webdriver client
+- browses the web using the scenario, via the WebDriver client
 - recreates a tarball with the updated profile
 - uploads it as an index artifact into TaskCluster - maintains a changelog of each change